 Director of Music

-English conductor and chorus master, Jonathan Grieves-Smith is recognised as one of the world’s leading choral conductors renowned for his compelling performances and artistic leadership.
-He is Chorus Master of the Melbourne Symphony Orchestra Chorus, Director of Music at Trinity College, University of Melbourne, and Artistic Director of Hallelujah Junction, Australia’s professional chamber choir.
+English conductor and chorus master, Jonathan Grieves-Smith is one of the world’s leading choral conductors renowned for compelling performances and artistic leadership.

-Jonathan has trained choirs for some of the world’s finest musicians, including Simon Rattle, Seiji Ozawa, John Eliot Gardiner, Valery Gergiev, Klaus Tennstedt, Pierre Boulez, James Levine, Stephen Layton and Roger Norrington.
+Jonathan has trained choirs for some of the world’s finest musicians, including Simon Rattle, Stephen Layton, Sir Andrew Davis, Manfred Honeck, Ed Gardner, John Eliot Gardiner, Valery Gergiev, Klaus Tennstedt, Pierre Boulez, James Levine, Seiji Ozawa and Roger Norrington.

-An outstanding conductor of old music, he is also a champion of the new, performing music by composers including Brett Dean, Paul Stanhope, Gabriel Jackson, Giya Kancheli, Richard Mills, Alfred Schnittke, Ross Edwards, Krzysztof Penderecki, Arvo Pärt and Peteris Vasks.
+An outstanding conductor of old music, notably Handel and Bach, he is also a champion of the new, performing music by composers including Brett Dean, Paul Stanhope, Arvo Pärt, Eriks Esenvalds, Gabriel Jackson, Giya Kancheli, Richard Mills, Alfred Schnittke, Lou Harrison, Ross Edwards, Krzysztof Penderecki and Peteris Vasks.

 Contact the Director of Music